andreigue/vex-123-for-parents/vex123_parent_guide.md

 ### Exercise 13: Stop right there

+Let's see the "stop" card in action.
+We've set up a sequence where the robot moves forward and uses its sensors to look for objects.
+If it finds something in its way, it gives a signal by playing the doorbell sound.
+Right after the signal, the "stop" card comes into play, telling the robot to halt everything it's doing, and exit the program.
+This mimics the same effect as manually pressing the red square button on the Coder, but it's all handled through programming.

 ![Sequence exercise 13](./figures/ex13-stop.jpg)
 *The robot moves one step at a time, until it encounters an object, at which point it rings the doorbell and stops the code.*